 Negative Types of Employee Turnover

 While the effect can be positive or negative, many possibilities may lead to your employee’s exit.
-Employee turnover doesn’t only happen when an employee says: “I quit!” or an employer says: “You are fired!”
+Employee turnover does not only happen when an employee says: “I quit!” or an employer says: “You are fired!”

-Whether the employees leave voluntarily or involuntary, they retire or they’re subject to an internal transfer, the managers need to get to the bottom of why they are leaving in the first place.
+Whether the employees leave voluntarily or involuntary, they retire, or they are subject to an internal transfer, the managers need to find the underlying cause of why they are leaving in the first place.

 The general rule is that employees’ retirements are inevitable and out of a company’s control.
-But there are situations when employees get disengaged for various reasons and they choose to enter retirement early.
-Organizations need to learn what led to this unexpected retirement so they can take appropriate measures to engage and retain older and more experienced employees.
+But there are situations when employees get disengaged for various reasons, and they choose to enter retirement early.
+Organizations need to learn what led to this unexpected retirement so they act appropriately to engage and retain older and more experienced employees.

 Internal transfers usually involve employees taking new positions within the same organization.
 While this type of employee turnover can be a sign of a healthy balance, there may be other intentions behind the employee’s move.
-Are they truly interested in another role in another department or are they running from a bad manager, distrust in coworkers, or a lack of growth opportunities?
+Are they genuinely interested in another department's role, or are they running from a bad manager, distrust in coworkers, or a lack of growth opportunities?

 But the main types of employee turnover are: